chakra-ui/chakra-ui/packages/hooks/src/useAccordion/README.md

 ## Core Requirements

-Should have the appropriate aria-\* state and relationship attributes Support keydown navigation between accordion items Allow toggling items and allow multiple items -
+Should have the appropriate aria-\* state and relationship attributes.

+Support keydown navigation between accordion items Allow toggling items and allow multiple items

-## Component Parts: Accordion:
+## Component Parts:

-manages the global state of all opened accordionitems via context AccordionItem: manages the state for a single accordion item AccordionButton: the trigger to open/close an accordion item AccordionPanel: the main content area for the accordion item \*/
+- Accordion: manages the global state of all opened accordionitems via context.
+- AccordionItem: manages the state for a single accordion item.
+- AccordionButton: the trigger to open/close an accordion item.
+- AccordionPanel: the main content area for the accordion item.

 ## References + Credits: